filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 ---
 title: 'Lotus Miner: seal workers'
-description: 'The Lotus seal worker is a separate application that can be used to offload phases of the sealing process to separate machines or processes.
-This guide explains how to setup one or several Lotus seal workers.'
+description: 'The Lotus Worker is a separate application that can be used to offload phases of the sealing process to separate machines or processes.
+This guide explains how to setup one or several Lotus Workers.'
-breadcrumb: 'Seal workers'
+breadcrumb: 'Lotus Workers'
 ---

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }}

-While the **Lotus Miner** can run every of the sealing phases itself (and is configured to do so by default), Lotus workers allow to create a _sealing pipeline_ that can improve resource utilization and free the main miner from CPU-intensive tasks so that it can focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.
+While the Lotus Miner runs each of the sealing phases itself by default, you can use Lotus Workers to create a _sealing pipeline_ to improve resource utilization.
+The sealing pipeline frees up the Lotus Miner from CPU-intensive tasks to focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.

 [[TOC]]

-## Resource allocation in workers
+## Resource allocation in Lotus Workers

-Lotus allocates tasks to workers based on available resources, and the amount of resources a specific task is estimated to use.
-The resources which are taken into account are:
+Lotus allocates tasks to Lotus Workers based on available resources and resources a specific job is estimated to use.
+The resources taken into account are:

-- Number of CPU threads the task will use
+- Number of CPU threads the task will use.
-- Minimum amount of RAM required for good performance
+- Minimum amount of RAM required for good performance.
-- Maximum amount of memory required to run the task (where part of the memory can be swapped out to disk, and the performance won't be affected too much)
+- Maximum amount of memory required to run the task, where the system can swap out part of the memory to disk, and the performance won't be affected too much.
-- Whether a GPU can be used
+- Whether the system can use a GPU.

 ### Task resource table

-The default resource table lives in [resources.go](https://github.com/filecoin-project/lotus/blob/master/extern/sector-storage/resources.go#L47), and can be edited to tune the scheduled behavior to better fit specific sealing clusters
+The default resource table lives in [resources.go](https://github.com/filecoin-project/lotus/blob/master/extern/sector-storage/resources.go#L47) and can be edited to tune the scheduled behavior to fit specific sealing clusters better.

-Default resource value table (note that some of the values are conservative):
+Default resource value table.
+Some of these values are _fairly_ conservative:

 | Sector size | Task Type  | Threads | Min RAM | Min Memory | GPU        |
 |-------------|------------|---------|---------|------------|------------|
 |     32G     | AddPiece   | 1*      | 4G      | 4G         |            |